satellite

 Upper Bounds

 There are other techniques to show lower bounds that are stronger than the rank and tiling method (because they imply the rank and tiling method).
-See this survey for a ton of details.
 But I want to discuss upper bounds a bit, because the central open conjecture in communication complexity is an upper bound.

 The Log-Rank Conjecture: There is a universal constant $ c$, such that for all $ f$, the communication complexity $ CC(f) = O((\log \textup{rank }M(f))^c)$.